1952 Cannes Film Festival

-The 5th Cannes Film Festival was held from 23 April to 10 May 1952.
-As in the previous three festivals, the entire jury of this festival was made up of French persons, with Maurice Genevoix as the Jury President.
-The Grand Prix of the Festival went to the Two Cents Worth of Hope by Renato Castellani and Othello by Orson Welles.
+The 5th Cannes Film Festival took place from 23 April to 10 May 1952.
+French author Maurice Genevoix served as jury president for the main competition.

+The Grand Prize of the Festival was awarded, as the highest prize, to Othello by Orson Welles and Two Cents Worth of Hope by Renato Castellani.

 The festival opened with An American in Paris by Vincente Minnelli.